xxradar/debugging_kubernetes/readme.md

 kubectl run --image nginx demowww

 # identify the node where the pod is running
-kubect get po -o wide
+kubectl get po -o wide

 # On the scheduled node, let's find the process id of an nginx process
 $ ps aux | grep -i nginx